 ---|---|---|

-Longueur d'onde | 630–660 nm | 800–1000nm |
+Longueur d'onde | 630–660 nm | 800–1000 nm |

-Penetration | Superficial (skin layers) | Profond (muscle and joint tissues) |
+Penetration | Superficiel (couches de peau) | Profond (muscle and joint tissues) |

 Main Effects | Production de collagène, skin healing, anti-âge | Soulagement de la douleur, circulation, réparation des tissus profonds |

-Ideal For | Rajeunissement de la peau, redness, rides | Muscle soreness, joint inflammation, deep tissue recovery |
+Ideal For | Rajeunissement de la peau, rougeur, rides | Douleur musculaire, joint inflammation, deep tissue recovery |

 Which One is Better?